Benefits for Working Age Adults

 |

-You cannot apply for Jobseekers Allowance any longer.
+You can no longer apply for Jobseekers Allowance as a means tested benefit.
 It has been replaced by Universal Credit.
-You may be able to apply for ‘new style’ JSA. |
+You may still be able to apply for ‘new style’ JSA. |

 New Style JSA is a contribution based benefit.
 Normally, this means you may be able to get it if you’ve paid enough National Insurance (NI) contributions, usually in the 2 full tax years before the year you’re claiming in.
 National Insurance credits can also count. |